railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_treatment.rst

 The employee keeps her expenses sheet in the \ ``Draft``\   state while completing it throughout the period.
 At the end of the period (week or month) she can confirm her expense form using the  *Confirm*  button on the form.
 This puts it into the state \ ``Waiting for validation``\  .

-At the end of the period the department manager can access the list of expense forms waiting for approval using the menu  *Human resources > Expenses > All expenses > Expenses waiting for validation* .
+At the end of the period the department manager can access the list of expense forms waiting for approval using the menu :menuselection:`Human resources --> Expenses --> All expenses --> Expenses waiting for validation`.

 .. tip:: Role Management